Electrical systems have some inherent dangers: direct dangers (electrocution) or indirect dangers (e.g. causing fires through overheated conductors).

-This course focuses on DC systems, where there is very little risk of electrical shock.
+This course focuses on low voltage DC systems (typically 12 V and 24 V), where there is very little risk of electrical shock.
 However, most boats will also have at least a minimal AC system on board.

 In order to avoid accidents, ALWAYS unplug any shore power connection and turn off any generator or inverter before you start touching any wire on your boat.

 You should also make sure that no one accidentally plugs the AC power back in while you are working on the system.
 Storing the shore power cord away in a safe place is a good idea while working on your system.

 The risks in DC systems are mostly fires caused by undersized conductors and bad connections or short circuits in conductors with missing overcurrent protection devices.
 But there is also a risk of explosion and chemical burns from lead acid batteries when they are improperly treated and lithium-ion batteries have their own hazards.

 Before you start working on your system, make sure to watch all the lessons in the modules on conductors and batteries.
 That's where we will talk in detail about how to avoid danger.

 In most cases, the drawings and diagrams of circuits shown in this course are meant to give an overview of the devices and their connections.
 For reasons of simplicity, we sometimes omit the overcurrent protection devices and switches that would be required for a safe operation of the circuit.

 Don't simply replicate one of the example circuits, but make sure that all conductors are equipped with the necessary overcurrent protection devices.
 We will show you how to do this in the relevant lesson in the module on conductors.

 Before we start with the course, we have to give you the following disclaimer: